sidney-eliot/3d-artists-handbook/content/composition.md

 A way to find unbalanced points, is to turn up the contrast and blur.

-As we can see in the example below the presence of only one big light on the left makes the image very unbalanced:
+As we can see in the example below, the presence of only one big light on the left makes the image very unbalanced:

 ![[Pasted image 20230604162027.png|400]]
 ![[Pasted image 20230604162039.png|400]]